Spring Things to Do

 Morning

 Today you’re going to get artsy, so dress accordingly.
-Perhaps a wide-brimmed hat and horn-rimmed glasses will complete your look.
-You’ll start off with brunch at Motley School Tavern in the charming Beaverdale neighborhood.
-Everything at this buzzy spot hits the mark, but the buttermilk blueberry pancakes are as pretty as they are delicious.
+Perhaps a wide brimmed hat and horn-rimmed glasses will complete your look.
+Start off with brunch at Motley School Tavern in the charming Beaverdale neighborhood.
+Everything at this buzzy spot hits the mark, but our faves are the wild mushroom omelet and the perfect pancakes, topped with your choice of blueberry, lemon curd, or cranberry, which are as photogenic as they are delicious.

-Continue to explore Beaverdale by hitting up Beaverdale Books, one of the best hidden treasures in the metro, where you’re assured of finding a good book to curl up with (perhaps with a cup of joe next door at Grounds for Celebration).
-Then head across the street and make a stop at Back Country, where you can stock up on name-brand outdoor apparel and gear in preparation for conquering all the trails, sails, or just drinking all the ales.
+Continue to explore Beaverdale by hitting up Beaverdale Books, one of the best hidden treasures in the metro, where you’re assured of finding a good book to curl up with, perhaps with a cup of joe next door at Grounds for Celebration.
+Head a couple of blocks north (stopping to snap at photo in front of the “Timeless Beaverdale” mural on the side of Uptempo Music) to check out Vinyl Cup Records, one of the coolest record shops in town, complete with complementary drinks and a listening room.
+We told you that hat and horn-rimmed glasses would come in handy.

 Afternoon

-It’s now time to hit up the Des Moines Art Center, which has many things going for it, not the least of which is its free admission!
-Beautifully situated amongst the rolling hills and oak trees of Greenwood Park, this internationally acclaimed museum is home to 19th and 20th-century artists such as Edward Hopper and Georgia O’Keeffe and always interesting rotating exhibits, with more than 5,000 works of art in total.
-After you’re done, get lost driving around looking at some of the homes South of Grand, many of which are works of art in and of themselves.
+It’s now time to hit up the Des Moines Art Center, which has many things going for it, not the least of which is free admission!
+Beautifully situated amongst the rolling hills and oak trees of Greenwood Park, this internationally acclaimed museum is home to 19th and 20th century artists such as Edward Hopper and Georgia O’Keeffe and always interesting rotating exhibits, with more than 5,000 works of art in total.
+After you’re done, get lost driving around looking at some of the homes south of Grand, many of which are works of art in and of themselves.

 Evening

-Down the road just a way is Hello, Marjorie, a chill cocktail lounge with major 50s living room vibes, presuming it’s Don Draper’s living room.
+Down the road just a way is Hello, Marjorie, a chill cocktail lounge with major ‘50s living room vibes, presuming it’s Don Draper’s living room.
 Not only will you find delightful drinks with a literary bent (“The Editor’s Note” is a fan favorite), but an iconic neon sign with the Jack Kerouac quote “The prettiest girls in the world live in Des Moines.”
 If that doesn’t end up on your Instagram feed, you’re doing it wrong.
+Pro tip: Right behind Hello, Marjorie in the same building is Good News, Darling, an intimate cocktail parlor from the same owners that offers a dark, hip feel with progressive, rotating cocktails.
+Ask about it at the host stand at Hello, Marjorie and they’ll walk you back.
+Date night, anyone?

 Following your after-dinner drinks, you’ve got your choice of live music, depending on what is playing that evening.
 Check out some area rock or a country superstar at Wells Fargo Arena.
 Build up your street cred by checking out indie bands and up-and-coming artists at Wooly’s in the East Village.
+Find those not too big, not too small, juuuuust right sized bands at the historic Val Air Ballroom (and check out their new dive bar and supper club even if there’s not a show going on).
 Or check out nationally acclaimed jazz and cabaret acts at Noce Jazz and Cabaret.
+Keep up to date on all the upcoming shows with our Setlist feature, highlighting all of the must-catch concerts in the region.
 No matter your choice, you’ll be singing the praises of Des Moines after.

 DAY 2